RequirementEngineering/ch-re-al169837-Gustavo-Mendoza/VoucherControl.md

   ### Elicitation process
   at 10:49 a.m. with Juan Guillen and Jesus, they told me about a web application that they do depending on the control of vouchers and they are digital, in which they believe, they are sent to an area in which they remain active until they return tools provided after the delivery is verified if the borrowed tools are in condition which were loaned me- So, they want vouchers to have a section to check the tools delivered.

+they- the digital voucher has to have
+  * Matery
+  * teacher
+  * hour
+  * day/month/year
+  * list of tools
+  * person who lend the tools
+  * person who receive the tools
+  * name of the customer
+  * registation number

 they-yes, we also thought that at the end of the voucher if you have in the observations section, you send them to two respective areas "Vales with observations" and "Vales without observations" and keep them in a database and stay there.